shixm-cloud/ENVR5350/Lab1.md

 ## Problem Set 1.
-Carbon Cycle
+Concepts and CO2 Variability

-In this assgnment, we will explore simulation data (distributed in class) from the C4MIP.
-You are requited to look at the following paper to understand the background of the data.
+In this assignment, we will explore simulation data (distributed in class) from the C4MIP.
+You are required to look at the following paper to understand the background of the data.

 * **Reference**: Jones, C. D., Arora, V., Friedlingstein, P., Bopp, L., Brovkin, V., Dunne, J., Graven, H., Hoffman, F., Ilyina, T., John, J. G., Jung, M., Kawamiya, M., Koven, C., Pongratz, J., Raddatz, T., Randerson, J. T., and Zaehle, S.: C4MIP – The Coupled Climate–Carbon Cycle Model Intercomparison Project: experimental protocol for CMIP6, Geosci.
 Model Dev., 9, 2853-2880, doi:10.5194/gmd-9-2853-2016, 2016.